chunky-dev/docs/ChunkyDocs/docs/user_interface/render/scene.md

 - `Cancel` - Closes the `Select 3D Scene` dialog

-- `Load selected scene` - Load the scene you have selected; Can also double click on a scene to load it.
+- `Load selected scene` - Load the scene you have selected; Can also double-click on a scene to load it.

 ---